nytimes/gizmo/README.md

 }
 ```

-The `Middleware(..)` functions offer each sevice a 'hook' to wrap each of it's endpoints.
+The `Middleware(..)` functions offer each service a 'hook' to wrap each of it's endpoints.
 This may be handy for adding additional headers or context to the request.
 This is also the point where other, third-party middleware could be easily be plugged in (ie. oauth, tracing, metrics, logging, etc.)

 ## The `pubsub` package